ARM-software/armnn/README.md

 There is a guide for installation of ArmNN, Tensorflow Lite Parser and PyArmnn via our Apt Repository: [Installation via Apt Repository](InstallationViaAptRepository.md)

+There is a getting started guide for our ArmNN TfLite Delegate: [Build the TfLite Delegate natively](delegate/BuildGuideNative.md)

 API Documentation is available at https://github.com/ARM-software/armnn/wiki/Documentation.

 Dox files to generate Arm NN doxygen files can be found at armnn/docs/.
 Following generation the xhtml files can be found at armnn/documentation/